 Regardless of relationship status, any person in Queensland can enter into an altruistic surrogacy arrangement.

 The intended parents can be married, in a de facto relationship, a same-sex de facto relationship, or even single.

 Conception can be achieved by any of the following methods:

-Whether you are the birth mother or the intended parents, you should first seek legal advice before entering into an altruistic surrogacy deal, so you fully understand the process, the laws and any possible implications regarding the surrogacy.
+Whether you are the birth mother or the intended parents, you should first seek legal advice before entering into an altruistic surrogacy deal, so you fully understand the process, the laws, and any possible implications regarding surrogacy.
 Note the eventual parents and birth mother can’t share the same lawyer.